bavindushan/bavindushan/README.md

 -🌱 I’m currently learning Software Engineering (HND) -💞️ I’m looking to collaborate on open-source projects and innovative software solutions -📫 How to reach me: LinkedIn(Bavindu Shan)
--⚡ Fun fact: I’m a coffee enthusiast who loves late-night coding sessions and exploring new tech trends!
+-⚡ I’m a coffee enthusiast who loves late-night coding sessions and exploring new tech trends!

 <!---
 bavindushan/bavindushan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.